hnrymrtnz/billboardbirthday/README.md

 </h2>

 <p>
-  I would love to make a website that showcases this project, hopefully implementing a GUI so that the user doesn't have to do much on their end.
-I also want to add album covers and more information on each album, even providing links on where you can listen to it.
+  I had lots of fun working on this as it was my first solo project and I would most definitely want to do something similar again.
+I would love to make a website that showcases this or other similar future projects, hopefully implementing a GUI so that the user doesn't have to do much on their end.
+I also want to add album covers and more information on each album, even providing links on where you can listen to it, etc etc.
 </p>